Avro 500: Avro Duigan

-The Avro Duigan was single seat tractor biplane built by A.V.
+The Avro Duigan was a single-seat tractor biplane built by A.V.
 Roe for the pioneer Australian aviator John Robertson Duigan in 1911.
 Roe's first biplane design, the Avro Type D had first flown in April 1911.
 The Avro Duigan was a major refinement of this fundamentally successful aircraft.
 It had a square rather than triangular cross section fuselage, simplifying construction and allowing the crew seats to be lower down, giving more protection.
 The wings were supported using an aerodynamically cleaner ordinary two-bay layout, replacing the two and a half bay arrangement of its predecessor, which had a third pair of interplane struts close to the fuselage.
 The undercarriage was simpler, a V-strut below the wing leading edge bearing a leaf-spring axle whose wheels had the refinement of covered spokes, and under this a single long skid supported by a second V-strut below the trailing edge and a single strut from the extreme nose of the aircraft.
 The tailplane was steel framed, with a rectangular fixed stabiliser and elevator and rudder.
 Other details were as previous aircraft.

 The fuselage was constructed of wire-braced ash metal covered forward of the cockpits.
 The observer sat in front with the pilot sitting behind the cut away trailing edge, an arrangement which positioned the front cockpit close to the centre of gravity of the aircraft and allowed it to be flown without a passenger with no change its balance.
 The wire-braced high aspect ratio two-bay wings had ash spars and poplar ribs with the curved ends formed from cane.
 Lateral control was by wing warping.
 A sprung tailskid was mounted below the rudder and small hoops were fitted below the outer interplane struts to protect the wingtips.
 The aircraft had dual controls and was fitted with small "Cellon" window to improve downward vision.

 The aircraft was initially powered by a 40 hp (30 kW) two-cylinder horizontally opposed Alvaston but soon replaced by a 35 hp (26 kW) E.N.V.
 V-8 motor.
 Both were water-cooled engines, with pairs of large coiled tube radiators positioned parallel to the fuselage on either side of the front cockpit.

 Trials with the Alvaston engine at Huntingdon race course were not successful, the aircraft barely lifting off.
 On his return to Brooklands, the E.N.V. motor was fitted and on 10 March 1912 Duigan, flying solo managed some long, straight flights in his too-evidently underpowered machine.
 Some intensive engine tuning, together with a new propeller resulted in more success that April, with solo circuits, figures of eight, and an hour-long series of circuits at about 500 ft (150 m).